wesleyscholl/argo-wf-ci-cd-example/README.md

                 dataKey: body.pusher.email # (User email)
               dest: spec.arguments.parameters.3.value
   template:
-    serviceAccountName: operate-workflow-sa # Service account to use - Required to submit workflows
+    serviceAccountName: operate-workflow-sa # Service account to use - Required to create workflows
 ```

+## `ServiceAccount`, `Role` and `RoleBinding` Configuration

+A service account is required to create workflows from the trigger and operate the CI/CD workflows.

+See the yaml configuration here: [ServiceAccountRoleBindingRole](ServiceAccountRoleBindingRole.yaml)

 ## Testing the configuration